trailofbits/binrec-tob/README.md

        $ ./qemu/cmd-debian.sh --vnc 0 hello

-   This loads the "cmd" snapshot and copies the "eq" binary into the VM as requested by the `getrun-cmd` command. `--vnc` makes the script pass `-vnc
+   This loads the "cmd" snapshot and copies the "hello" binary into the VM as requested by the `getrun-cmd` command. `--vnc` makes the script pass `-vnc
    :0` to the qemu command, making it start a VNC server since we are running in a docker instance where there is no X server.
 Run `./qemu/cmd-debian.sh -h` to see options on how to pass input to the target binary.
 Note that the target